 Over time, Partners’ leadership saw that the majority of AmeriCorps recruits went on to teaching or other careers in the education field, taking their experience with them.
 As Partners evolved, gaining ever-increasing funding from private sources, the organization transitioned away from the AmeriCorps program.
 In 2005, we hired experienced teachers, thus raising the level of expertise offered to partner schools.
 From there, Partners dedicated itself to building partnerships and offering tools, training and guidance to improve the quality of education across entire school districts.

-Today, almost twenty years after opening its doors, Partners has become a national model for work to eliminate the achievement gap.
-We have expanded services from California to Illinois, and now, for the 2012-13 school year, have opened our doors in Battle Creek and Grand Rapids, Michigan.
+Today, close to twenty five years after opening its doors, Partners has become a national model for work to eliminate the achievement gap.
+We have expanded services from California to Illinois, have opened our doors in Battle Creek and Grand Rapids, Michigan, started intensive work in Philadelphia, Pennsylvania and have expanded our customized services work to include Mississippi and Albuquerque, New Mexico.